gagolews/genieclust/devel/sphinx/index.rst

 Its source code is distributed under the open source GNU AGPL v3 license and can be downloaded from `GitHub <https://github.com/gagolews/genieclust>`_.
-Note that the core functionality is implemented in the form of a header-only C++ library, hence it may relatively easily be adapted to new environments — any contributions are welcome.
+The core functionality is implemented in the form of a header-only C++ library, so it may relatively easily be adapted to new environments — any contributions are welcome (Julia, Matlab, etc.).

 .. toctree::